kalabGoitom/kalabGoitom/README.md

 - 🔨 Currently building a **digital restaurant menu system** and tools for local businesses
 - 📚 Deepening my knowledge of Data Structures & Algorithms
-- 🌍 Delivered a real client project for a consulting firm in Addis Ababa
 - 🎯 Goal: ship products that are useful to real people

 ---